 Interested in submitting to this journal?
 Style instructions are listed below.
 Email a file of your submission in Microsoft Word to LLocke@umhb.edu.

 Each article is sent to 3 reviewers.
 It usually takes 7 weeks to complete the initial review process.
+There are no article processing charges for submission or publication.

 Authors considering writing a paper to submit to the JBIB should review past issues to see examples of content, length and other elements in articles accepted for publication.
 Keep in mind that editors continually strive to improve the quality of articles that are published in JBIB.
 Additionally, reviewing past issues of JBIB will help authors know in what ways the article they are thinking of submitting relates to previously published articles.